By Paul Taylor

 You should be!

-Skull expansion is, without doubt, what causes hair loss in millions of men and women around the world.
-It provides the true underlying mechanism behind androgenetic alopecia and can explain the genetic link to hair loss, how the hormone DHT is involved, and provide answers to those very important questions above (something the current theory cannot do).
+Skull expansion provides the true underlying mechanism behind androgenetic alopecia.
+It can explain the genetic link to hair loss, how the hormone DHT is involved, and provide answers to those very important questions above (something the current theory cannot do).

 For a more in-depth look at this type of hair loss and the skull expansion process that causes it, read: